simonryrie/fac-ws_ai_assisted_development/README.md

 > **Output**: Initial documentation pushed to repo

-#### ENVIRONMENT & TICKETS
+#### ENVIRONMENT & TASKS

 > [!WARNING]
 > Set up your environment, install your dependencies etc. **manually**.
 AI can be terrible at this and using AI for setup could add a lot of config issues to your project before you can even get started.

-- Use the GENERATE TICKETS prompt to create `TICKETS.md`.
+- Use the GENERATE TICKETS prompt to create `TO-DO.md`.
 Remember to follow the IQRE methodology!
 Check that your tickets actually make sense so that you don't end up with a lot of vague, impossibly scoped tickets that no one could follow!
 - Set up environment, frameworks, folder structure, install dependencies

 - Review tickets for dependencies and overlaps